phuse-org/SENDConform/pages/conform/conform_references_and_resources.md

 ## SHACL
 An introduction to SHACL is beyond the scope of this project.
 The following resources may be helpful:

-* [Validating RDF Data](https://book.validatingrdf.com/) .
-Website version of an excellent book.
+* [Validating RDF Data](https://book.validatingrdf.com/).
+Website version of the excellent book.

+* [What is SHACL?](https://www.topquadrant.com/technology/shacl/).
+Articles and Webinars at TopQuadrant.

 * [Data Validation and SHACL](https://fetch.stardog.com/training-data-validation/).
 Webinar by [Stardog Union](https://www.stardog.com/) illustrating their implementation of SHACL and their Stardog Studio environment.
 * [W3C SHACL Spec](https://www.w3.org/TR/shacl/)